This helpful guide to local culture and social etiquette in Qatar will help you unveil the mysteries of this exotic Gulf country and enjoy expat life.

 Ramadan is the Holy month for Muslims.
 During this period, Muslims must fast between sunrise and sunset.
 Therefore during the daylight hours, the country is relatively quiet.
 However, when the sun goes down, locals enjoy a celebratory atmosphere almost every night of the week.
 Currently, Ramadan is a summer event, but there isn’t a precise date as, with many things in the Islamic calendar, it depends on the cycle of the moon.
 People cannot eat or drink in public during Ramadan, except for young children, pregnant and menstruating ladies, the elderly, and the chronically ill.

-Celebrating birthdays is not a part of Islamic tradition, however there is no explicit text forbidding it.
+Celebrating birthdays is not a part of Islamic tradition, however, there is no explicit text forbidding it.
 That said, celebrating a child’s birthday is usual in Qatar, and it does have some positive effects.

 People encourage gift-giving in Islamic culture, especially during Ramadan.
 Muslims can give and receive gifts such as perfumes, clothes, and livestock, but the most traditional gift of Islam is food.

-Qatar’s population is urban and coastal: 70% of residents live in the capital city, Doha, which is also the major administrative, commercial, and cultural centre.
+Qatar’s population is urban and coastal: 70% of residents live in the capital city, Doha, which is also the major administrative, commercial, and cultural center.
 Just a few Qataris retain the traditional nomadic lifestyle from the old times; mostly in the north of the peninsula, where we can find rare vestiges of vegetation and irrigated farming areas.

 As Qatari citizens constitute only a small portion (15%) of the total population today (about 2,7 million people) and live in a concentrated area of the country, there isn’t a large variation in culture, norms, and behavior among the regions.
-As the amount of foreign workers who live there – mostly from Pakistan, India, and Iran – have far outnumbered the natives, you can expect to find an exciting mix of cultural influences.
+As the number of foreign workers who live there – mostly from Pakistan, India, and Iran – have far outnumbered the natives, you can expect to find an exciting mix of cultural influences.
 For this reason, Qatar boasts a rich and diverse culinary scene.

 Tips on culture and etiquette in Qatar